 There are over three hundred different species of squid.
 All species have a distinct head which contains two long tentacles and eight shorter arms.
 The body of a squid is long and tapering with two triangular wings on each side.
 Many species of squid are a white to pinkish colour, but some are more brightly coloured.
 Most squid species are less than 60cm (2 ft) long, although the largest species, the colossal squid (Mesonychoteuthis hamiltoni) can grow to around 13 metres (45 ft), and there is evidence to suggest that in the deepest depths of the ocean specimens even larger than this may exist.
 Further information on squid species found in UK waters can be found in the section on Squid and Cuttlefish Species, and there is also an article with information on fishing for squid with a rod and line.

 Types of Squid Used by UK Anglers

 There is much confusion about the types of squid used by UK anglers, with terms such as calamari, clean, ‘dirty’, unwashed and loligo being used, leading to confusion.

-Clean squid: This is simply any squid which has been originally prepared for human consumption.
+Clean squid: This is simply any squid which has been cleaned for human consumption after being caught.
 This type of squid may be bought fresh from fish counters at supermarkets or fishmongers, or sold in frozen blocks.
-The reason this squid is known as clean squid is because it is cleaned and washed soon after being caught either on board the vessel or at a processing plant on shore, as it will be sold as food.
+The reason this squid is known as clean squid is because it is cleaned and washed soon after being caught either on board the vessel or at a processing plant, as it will be sold as food.
 Despite the cleaning process removing some of the scent clean squid is still a very effective bait for UK anglers.